Haitham-Darwish/Google-projects/Google_Third_project_Git_and_GitHub/README.md

-This is the third course project answer at google specialization
+This is the third-course project's answer from google's specialization.

-This commit added from Qwiklabs
+This commit added from Qwiklabs.

-This project teach us how to use git and github how to work remotly through Qwiklabs
+This project taught us how to use git and GitHub, how to work remotely through Qwiklabs.